JorgWoehl/Vectors/README.md

 ## Requirements

-The _Vectors_ toolkit requires MATLAB R2021a or later releases.
+The _Vectors_ toolkit is compatible with MATLAB R2021a and later releases.

 ## Feedback